Open-CMSIS-Pack/cmsis-toolbox/docs/installation.md

 ## Configuration

-It is required to customize the installation for the actual setup of your development environment as described in the following.
+It maybe required to customize the installation for the actual setup of your development environment as described in the following.

 ### Environment Variables